 Affiliate marketing is a performance-based marketing activity.
 An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant or advertiser specifies the goal, which is usually a valid sale or lead.
 For example, a merchant will pay the affiliate a 30 percent sales commission or $3 per new account created.

-That Mailchimp doesn’t have an affiliate marketing program is no big deal, and it loses out.
-Many top email marketing providers have programs, including Sendinblue, Constant Contact, MailerLite, and 10 to 20 others.
-Most of these company value publishers and the contributions they make to increase brand awareness and sales.
+That Mailchimp doesn’t have an affiliate program is no big deal, and it loses out.
+Alternatively, many top email marketing providers have programs, for example, Sendinblue, Constant Contact, and MailerLite.
+Most of these companies appreciate publishers and their contributions to growing brand awareness and sales.

-Let’s explore alternatives to Mailchimp for you to promote.
-Many of these programs are available on the top affiliate networks.
+Let’s review the best Mailchimp affiliate program alternatives.
+Many of the programs on this list are available on the top affiliate networks, including ShareASale, Impact, CJ Affiliate, and FlexOffers.
+These programs and networks are excellent for bloggers, YouTubers, beginners, and experienced marketers.
+A company might not mention an affiliate program on its website but may have one.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.

 Email Marketing Affiliate Programs